nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Dispatcher, Listener, :py:data:`commqueue` and commands
 -------------------------------------------------------
-The workgroup has two internal threads (or processes, this can change) that run in the background to receive requests from workers and from the main program that runs on the master computer and uses this Workgroup.
-These processes don't start during :py:meth:`__init__`, they are run manualy using the :py:meth:`startServing` method and are stoped with :py:meth:`stopServing`.
+The workgroup has two internal threads that run in the background to receive requests from workers and from the main program that runs on the master computer and uses this Workgroup.
+These threads don't start during :py:meth:`__init__`, they are run manualy using the :py:meth:`startServing` method and are stoped with :py:meth:`stopServing`.

 networkListener
 ===============
-Listener has a server socket that listens on port **32151** and accepts requests from the workers, for each new connection it starts a thread that receives the actual request and sends it through the :py:data:`commqueue` to the dispatcher process.
+Listener has a server socket that listens on port **32151** and accepts requests from the workers, for each new connection it starts a thread that receives the actual request and sends it through the :py:data:`commqueue` to the dispatcher thread.

 dispatcher
 ==========